MRVOIDX/Intelligent-Fake-Banking-Platform-with-AI-Threat-Detection/README.md

 ## 🙏 Acknowledgments

 - **OWASP** - For comprehensive security guidelines and vulnerability documentation
-- **Google Gemini AI** - For providing free AI API access for educational purposes
+- **Groq AI** - For providing free AI API access for educational purposes
 - **Flask Community** - For excellent documentation and support
 - **Replit** - For providing a development environment and hosting platform